 There is no cure for ONJ to date.
 Stopping bisphosphonates may not alter the progression of the disease.
 Therefore, it is better to prevent the condition with prevention of oral complications.

-It is important to get a full dental check-up before you are placed on osteoporosis medication, Dentists at Grandstand Dental Care can assist you with the right advised from a whole health perspective.
+It is important to get a full dental check-up before you are placed on osteoporosis medication, dentists at Grandstand Dental Care can assist you with the right advice from a whole-health perspective.